-- The defense of wage-and-hour claims under the Fair Labor Standards Act and state law;
+- The defense of wage-and-hour claims under the Fair Labor Standards Act and state law.

 Recent Supreme Court Matters

-Class Action Experience
+Representative Class Action Experience (Trial Court and Appellate)

-Complex Commercial Litigation
+Other Appellate and Complex Commercial Litigation Experience

-- Advising the Securities Industry and Financial Markets Association (SIFMA) on statutory and constitutional issues regarding proposals for local governments to use eminent domain to seize underwater mortgage loans held in private label securitization trusts.
+- Advised the Securities Industry and Financial Markets Association (SIFMA) on statutory and constitutional issues regarding proposals for local governments to use eminent domain to seize underwater mortgage loans held in private label securitization trusts.